vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 ## cn function

-Function that transforms a valid [`StyleObject`](/theming/style-object/) into a className.
-It is used to style native JSX elements and support integration with other libraries while being consistent.
+Function that transforms a valid [`StyleObject`](/theming/style-object/) into a `className`.
+It is used to style native JSX elements and support integrations with other libraries while being consistent.

 ### Example